Open Property Inspector

 Notes To see a complete description of any property, right-click on its name or value and select What's This; a help window opens that displays the reference page entry for it.

 The Property Inspector displays most, but not all, properties

 of Handle Graphics objects.
-For example, the parent and children of
+For example, the